4.1 Configuring Observability Sources

-To add a new Data Model, simply click the + icon on the Data Models home page.
+To add a new Data Model, simply click the + icon on the Data Models listing page.

 You’ll land on the Data Model’s configuration page, where you provide basic information about the data model.

 It is a helpful feature that offers users a quick view of the information stored in a Data Store.
-It provides information about tables or indices, their schema, and sample data.
+It provides information about tables or indices, and their schema.
+This feature assists users in selecting and configuring the correct field in the data model and workspace stages.
+Manage your data stores directly from the listing page.
+Check it out here for more details.

 A model query can be built in two ways:

-A model can have multiple queries based on your needs.
-For example, if you want to use data from different Data Stores, you can create more than one query and use transformations to combine them later.
+A data model can have multiple queries based on your needs.
+For example, if you want to use data from different Data Stores, you can create more than one query and use transformations in the subsequent steps to combine them.

 Now, you can create a database query using the Query Builder.
 This tool helps you build basic select queries for various supported databases using Vunet’s Query Language.